 The following year, Rose persuaded the Bryants to move to Nashville, where they concentrated on songwriting full time, with Dickens and Carl Smith being their most dependable clients early on.
 Among the many tailor-made Bryant songs Dickens recorded are “I’m Little But I’m Loud,” “Take Me as I Am,” “Out Behind the Barn,” and “Hole in My Pocket.”
 Smith had big hits with “Hey, Joe,” “Back Up, Buddy,” and “It’s a Lovely, Lovely World.”

 Meanwhile, between 1951 and 1953, the prolific couple recorded four singles for MGM Records.
 On the last three, they were billed as “Bud & Betty Bryant.”

-In 1957, the Bryants connected with their biggest outlet for their songs: the Everly Brothers.
-The Bryants supplied the Everlys’ first hit, “Bye, Bye Love,” and continued to be the brother duo’s main source of material through the early sixties.
+In 1957, Boudleaux and Felice Bryant connected with their biggest outlet for their songs: the Everly Brothers.
+The Bryants supplied the Everlys’ first hit, “Bye, Bye Love,” and continued to be the brother duo’s main source of material through the early 1960s.

 Hits for the Everly Brothers and Others